Wenqi-Cui/MIMO-Neural-PI/README.md

-# RNN-Based Reinforcement Learninging Framework for Optimal Frequency Control with Stability Guarantee
+# Structured Neural-PI Control with End-to-End Stability and Output Tracking Guarantees
 This repository contains source code necessary to reproduce the results presented in the following paper:
 [Reinforcement Learning for Optimal Frequency Control: A Lyapunov Approach](https://arxiv.org/abs/2009.05654)